 Centre for Surgery is the leading cosmetic surgery clinic in London, and our state-of-the-art Baker Street clinic in Marylebone is home to some of the best plastic surgeons in the UK.
 We carry out over 100 blepharoplasty and eyelid surgery procedures each year of all grades of complexity.
 Our patient satisfaction rates regularly exceed 97%, as shown by our hundreds of online five-star reviews.

-What do you have decided to proceed further, please get in touch with us today on 020 7993 4849 or complete the contact form below.
+Once you have decided to proceed further, please contact us today on 020 7993 4849 or complete the contact form below.
 Our friendly and knowledgeable patient coordinators will act as your personal point of contact throughout your patient journey with us at Centre for Surgery.